notifi-network/notifi-network.github.io/docs/quickstart.md

 Once you've verified your information, log into the [Admin console](https://admin.dev.notifi.network/cards).
 Under the **Card Management** section, create a Config and note the Config ID, which will be needed later.
-Also, note the DappID which can be found in the **App Settings** [page](https://admin.dev.notifi.network/settings).
+Also, note the dappID which can be found in the **App Settings** [page](https://admin.dev.notifi.network/settings).

 ![2](/img/quickstart/2.png)